How Much to Charge for Lawn Mowing in 2026: A Pricing Guide for Solo Operators

 Lawn Mowing Prices by Yard Size

 Yard size is the single biggest factor in what you charge.
-Here's what the market looks like right now:
+Here's what the market looks like right now, based on data from GreenPal, LawnStarter, and HouseCall Pro:

 Lawn Size — Price Range — Typical Price